raamana/neuropredict/CONTRIBUTING.md

      * interface to run neuropredict over web or on a browser (like a service)
  * **New features**
    * propose interesting and new use cases that neuropredict could support to further multiply its value
+   * integrate Keras to offer support for CNNs and other variants
  * **Better software engineering**
    * building an API-like interface for programmatic access for advanced users
    * improving code base in terms of modularity